Lupita Nyong'o: Early life and education

 At the age of 14, Nyong'o made her professional acting debut as Juliet in William Shakespeare's Romeo and Juliet, in a production by the Nairobi-based repertory company Phoenix Players.
 While a member of the Phoenix Players, she also performed in the plays On The Razzle and There Goes The Bride.
-She credits the performances of Whoopi Goldberg and Oprah Winfrey in The Color Purple with inspiring her to pursue a professional acting career.
+She credits the performances of Whoopi Goldberg and Oprah Winfrey in The Color Purple with inspiring her to pursue an acting career.

 When Nyong'o was 16, her parents sent her to Mexico for seven months to learn Spanish.
-During those seven months, she lived in Taxco, Guerrero, and took classes at the Universidad Nacional Autónoma de México's Learning Centre for Foreigners.
-Nyong'o later attended St. Mary's School in Nairobi, where she received an IB Diploma in 2001 and received the mean grade of 6 out of 7, coming second in her class.
-She went to the United States for college, graduating from Hampshire College with a degree in film and theatre studies.
+She lived in Taxco, Guerrero, and took classes at the Universidad Nacional Autónoma de México's Learning Centre for Foreigners.
+She later attended St. Mary's School in Nairobi, where she received an IB Diploma in 2001, finishing second in her class.
+She then attended Hampshire College in the United States, graduating with a bachelor's degree in film and theatre studies.
+Nyong'o holds Mexican, Kenyan, and U.S. citizenship and identifies as "Kenyan-Mexican".

-In 2013, her father was elected to represent Kisumu County in the Kenyan Senate and by 2017, he became Governor.
-Nyong'o's mother is the managing director of the Africa Cancer Foundation and her own communications company.
-Other family members include Tavia Nyong'o, a scholar and professor at New York University; Omondi Nyong'o, a paediatric ophthalmologist in Palo Alto, California, US; Kwame Nyong'o, one of Kenya's leading animators and leading technology expert; and Isis Nyong'o, a media and technology leader who was named one of Africa's most powerful young women by Forbes magazine.
+Nyong'o's father is a former member of the Kenyan Parliament and the Kenyan Senate, and is a former Minister for Medical Services.
+He is currently the governor of Kisumu County.

 Career

-2005–2015: Early work and breakthrough
+2000s: Early work

-Nyong'o began her career working as part of the production crew for several films, including Fernando Meirelles's The Constant Gardener (2005), Mira Nair's The Namesake (2006), and Salvatore Stabile's Where God Left His Shoes (2007).
+Nyong'o began her career working on the production crew for several films, including Fernando Meirelles's The Constant Gardener (2005), Mira Nair's The Namesake (2006), and Salvatore Stabile's Where God Left His Shoes (2007).
 She cites Ralph Fiennes, the British star of The Constant Gardener, as someone who inspired her to pursue a professional acting career.
-In 2008, Nyong'o starred in the short film East River, directed by Marc Grey and shot in Brooklyn.
+In 2008, she starred in the short film East River, directed by Marc Grey and shot in Brooklyn.
 She returned to Kenya that same year and appeared in the Kenyan television series Shuga, an MTV Base Africa/UNICEF drama about HIV/AIDS prevention.

-In 2009, she wrote, directed, and produced the documentary In My Genes, about the discriminatory treatment of Kenya's albino population.
+In 2009, Nyong'o wrote, directed, and produced the documentary In My Genes, about the discriminatory treatment of Kenya's albino population.
 It played at several film festivals and won first prize at the 2008 Five College Film Festival.
-Nyong'o also directed the music video "The Little Things You Do" by Wahu, featuring Bobi Wine, which was nominated for the Best Video Award at the MTV Africa Music Awards 2009.
+The same year, Nyong'o directed the music video for Wahu's song "The Little Things You Do", which was nominated for the Best Video Award at the MTV Africa Music Awards 2009.